AmyIkeSwan/HotMessExpress/README.md

 https://github.com/AmyIkeSwan/HotMessExpress/projects/1

 ## Questions our Team will be addressing
+### Variables
+- Independent variable: cohort (3 cohorts: pre, during, and post COVID)
+- Dependent variables: Students engaged in 4 Team-Based Learning (TBL) activities during their first semester.
+Data from the first 3 TBLs will be used (iRAT scores, tRAT scores, Team Ratings on performance).
+- Covariate variables: self-reported data on introversion and extroversion will also be used as covariates.

+### Overall objective
+Determine if the pandemic and subsequent quarantine impacted the academic performance for medical science students.

 ### Question 1
+Did the pandemic and subsequent quarantine impact individual academic performance for medical science students?
 ### Question 2
+Did the pandemic and subsequent quarantine impact team academic performance for medical science students?
 ### Question 3
+Did the pandemic and subsequent quarantine impact team dynamics during academic activities for medical science students?

 ## Dataset(s)
+- Dataset is from graduate medical science students attending during the academic years 2019-2021.
+- Important note regarding raw dataset: 7999 = Legitimate Skip (data missing due to an excused absence)
+- Important note regarding raw dataset: 9999 = Missing (data missing due to failure to submit work)

 ## Data Wrangling
 ### Notes regarding dropped data rows
+- Exclusion: Individuals who did not complete all three TBLs
+- Exclusion: Teams who did not complete all three TBLs

 ### Notes regarding final variables

 ## Data Visualization